 Yes, please bring all recent glasses (reading and distance) with you to your exam.

 Everybody’s eyes will react different to the dilating drops.
-On average, we say that your eyes will remain dilated for 4-6 hours after your appointment, with vision improving every hour.
+On average, we say that your eyes will remain dilated for 8-12 hours after your appointment, but some patients may stay dilated longer.
 Please bring your sunglasses with you to the office.

 Please bring the following on the day of your visit to our office: